 Start with the kitchen

 The kitchen sells the house.
 In Grand Rapids real estate, buyers form their first opinion of a home from the kitchen photos — and that opinion often sticks through the whole showing.
 Clear every counter completely.
 Yes, the coffee maker too.
-A clean counter photographs as 30% larger than one with a toaster and a fruit bowl on it.
+In our experience, a clean counter reads as noticeably larger in photos — buyers equate clear surfaces with space, and that perception affects how they feel about the kitchen before they even visit.
 Pull everything off the front of the refrigerator.
 If there are dishes in the drying rack, put them away.

 Leave one or two intentional items — a bowl of fresh fruit, a single plant — but make the choice deliberately.
 Clutter reads as small; space reads as large.